 Smith, who serves on the House Committee on Ways and Means, actively promotes access for Nebraska agriculture products in Asia, South America, and throughout the world.
-Nebraska's $4 billion in worldwide agricultural exports creates $6.7 billion in additional economic activity.
+In 2013, $4.2 billion of Nebraska's goods went to U.S. trading partners.
 Smith supports trade agreements which will continue to create new opportunities for our agriculture producers and their products to keep Nebraska's economy strong.

-Smith's assignment on the Ways and Means Committee also puts the Nebraskan on the front lines in the debate on how to create jobs, promote economic growth, and directly impact tax policy - such as the Death Tax which threatens family farms and ranches.
+Smith's assignment on the Ways and Means Committee also puts him on the front lines in the debate on how to create jobs, promote economic growth, and directly impact tax policy such as the Death Tax, which threatens family farms and ranches.